 Who Should Consider Temporary Car Insurance?

-Jason never thought lending the keys to his prized Mustang to his cousin would end up being such a costly mistake.
+Jason never thought lending the keys of his prized Mustang to his cousin would end up being such a costly mistake.
 While on his way to work with the borrowed car, Jason’s cousin, who had been living with Jason’s family temporarily, was broadsided by an uninsured driver, which completely totaled the car.

-Jason was under the impression that his car insurance would cover the damages, and finding out the repairs would have to come out of his own pocket hurt almost as much as seeing Sally’s broken and battered body.
+Jason was under the impression that his car insurance would cover the damage, and finding out the repairs would have to come out of his own pocket hurt almost as much as seeing Sally’s broken and battered body.

 Had Jason or his parents told their agent about the new family member living with them, or if Jason’s cousin had purchased his own one-day insurance or short-term policy, Sally could have been back on the road in no time, and Jason would have avoided heartbreak and awkward tension between him and a family member.